-What is your perception of an accountant or financial advisor?
+What is the difference between an accountant and a financial advisor?

 Having spent 20 years in a range of companies from start ups to very large, and in roles ranging from graduate trainee to CFO, I am constantly surprised by the meaning of the word "accountant" in the SME sector.